 2. His Weak Control Of Biospheric Energy Employment.
 If Omega utilized his power to tap the energy of a planet's biosphere beyond a certain level, which level was never precisely gauged or otherwise determined, then he would lose control of that power and trigger a cascade reaction throughout the entire biosphere that would destroy all life on the planet, as he did when he accidentally destroyed all the people of the planet Srenesk.

 Those who have actually taken the trouble to READ the preceding content have been viewed dismissively.

-Omega The Unknown was created by the late Steve Gerber and Mary Skrenes at the height of Gerber's reader popularity at Marvel Entertainment in the 1970s, and he was most intriguing because of the vague suggestion that Gerber and/or Skrenes had had both a distinct back-story in mind and mysteries that they meant to be revealed slowly to readership over time.
-This was time that was denied to the character, since its initial run lasted no longer than ten distinct issues, which was not even a full year's worth for any such monthly publication, and the book was cancelled very early.
+Omega The Unknown was created by the late Steve Gerber and Mary Skrenes, then both Marvel writers, and designed by Marvel artist James Mooney, at the height of Gerber's reader popularity at Marvel Entertainment in the 1970s, and he was most intriguing because of the vague suggestion that Gerber and/or Skrenes had had both a distinct back-story in mind for Omega The Unknown and mysteries that they meant to be revealed slowly to the readership over time.
+This was time that was unfortunately denied to the character, since the initial run of the title lasted no longer than ten distinct issues, which was not even a full year's worth for any such monthly publication, and the book was canceled very early.
 Gerber's narrative omissions were meant to tantalize, but instead, they proved frustrating to readers who left the book behind in droves.

 Later Marvel Entertainment revivals of the actual character of Omega himself, however, revealed the sad ability of the company to reduce a promising mysterious character, with a small cult following, to being as, unfortunately, limited in intelligence as almost any other title it then published.